Nathan Dollar, Ph.D.

 Dr. Nathan Dollar is the Director of Carolina Demography.
 His work helps leaders across North Carolina make sense of population-level changes throughout the state.

-Dollar previously served in the U.S. Peace Corps in El Salvador and as Executive Director of Vecinos, Inc. Farmworker Health Program in western NC.
-Since 2014, he has served on the Governing Board for the NC Farmworker Health Program within the NC Office of Rural Health.
-Through these experiences, Dollar has gained a deep understanding of our state institutions and the complex issues shaping population changes in North Carolina.
+Nathan previously served in the U.S. Peace Corps in El Salvador and as Executive Director of Vecinos, Inc. Farmworker Health Program in western NC.
+From 2014 to 2023, he served on the Governing Board for the NC Farmworker Health Program within the NC Office of Rural Health.
+Through these experiences, Nathan has gained a deep understanding of our state institutions and the complex issues shaping population changes in North Carolina.

-A native of Wilson, Dollar received his BA in Sociology and Spanish from Western Carolina University, his MA in Sociology from Colorado State University and his PhD in Sociology from UNC-Chapel Hill.
+A native of Wilson NC, Nathan received his BA in Sociology and Spanish from Western Carolina University, his MA in Sociology from Colorado State University, and his PhD in Sociology from UNC-Chapel Hill.

 Your support is critical to our mission of measuring, understanding, and predicting population change and its impact.
 Donate to Carolina Demography today.